telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/use-treeview-as-grid-editor.md

 # Use TreeView as Custom Editor

-The example below demonstrates how to use Kendo UI TreeView for batch editing in the Kendo UI Grid widget.
+The following example demonstrates how to use Kendo UI TreeView for batch editing in the Kendo UI Grid widget.

 ###### Example